Drug of last resort: Purposes

 The use of a drug of last resort may be based on agreement among members of a patient's care network, including physicians and healthcare professionals across multiple specialties, or on a patient's desire to pursue a particular course of treatment and a practitioner's willingness to administer that course.
 Certain situations such as severe bacterial related sepsis or septic shock can more commonly lead to last resorts.

-Therapies considered to be drugs of last resort may at times be used earlier in the event that an agent would likely show the most immediate dose-response related efficacy in time-critical situations such as high mortality circumstances.
-Many of the drugs considered last resorts fall into one or more of the categories of antibiotics, antivirals, and chemotherapy agents.
+Therapies considered to be drugs of last resort may at times be used earlier, in the event that an agent would likely show the most immediate dose-response related efficacy in time-critical situations, such as high mortality circumstances.
+Many of the drugs considered last resorts fall into the categories of antibiotics, antivirals, and chemotherapy agents.
 These agents often exhibit what are considered to be among the most efficient dose-response related effects, or are drugs for which few or no resistant strains are known.

-With regard to antibiotics, antivirals, and other agents indicated for treatment of infectious pathological disease, drugs of last resort are commonly withheld from administration until after the trial and failure of more commonly used treatment options to prevent the development of drug resistance.
-One of the most commonly known examples of both antimicrobial resistance and the relationship to the classification of a drug of last resort is the emergence of Staphylococcus aureus (MRSA) (sometimes also referred to as multiple-drug resistant S. aureus due to resistance to non-penicillin antibiotics that some strains of S. aureus have shown to exhibit).
-In cases presenting with suspected S. aureus, it is suggested by many public health institutions (including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) in the United States) to treat first with empirical therapies for S. aureus, with an emphasis on evaluating the response to initial treatment and laboratory diagnostic techniques to isolate cases of drug resistance.
+When used for the teatment of infectious pathological disease, drugs of last resort are commonly withheld from administration until after the trial and failure of more commonly used treatment options, to prevent the development of drug resistance.
+One of the most commonly known examples of both antimicrobial resistance and the relationship to the classification of a drug of last resort is the emergence of Staphylococcus aureus (MRSA), sometimes also referred to as multiple-drug resistant S. aureus, due to resistance to non-penicillin antibiotics that some strains of S. aureus have shown to exhibit.
+In cases presenting with suspected S. aureus, it is suggested by many public health institutions, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), to treat first with empirical therapies for S. aureus, with an emphasis on evaluating the response to initial treatment and laboratory diagnostic techniques to isolate cases of drug resistance.